trackmate-sc/TrackMate-Skeleton/README.md

-# BTrack
+# TrackMate-Skeleton
-TrackMate module for skeletonization of tissue end points and tracking
+A TrackMate detector for creating SpotCollection using skeletonization of an Integer/Binary segmented image for tracking growing tissue branches.